Oscar Klefbom: Playing career

 Growing up in Sweden, Klefbom played within the Färjestad BK organizations U18 and Swedish Hockey League (SHL) teams.
 During his tenure with the Färjestad BK, Klefbom was named captain of the Swedish under 18 team but was not a mainstay on their SHL lineup.
 While competing in 23 SHL games during the 2010–11 season, Klefbom scored one goal and two points as the team won the league championship.
 Upon concluding the playoffs, Klefbom was drafted 19th overall by the Edmonton Oilers in the 2011 NHL Entry Draft.

 Following the draft, Klefbom returned to Färjestad BK for the 2011–12 season where he declined offensively.
 He spent the majority of the season on their fourth pairing while averaging 13:43 per game.
 Although Klefbom finished the season with two points through 33 games, he was given increased responsibilities during their post-season berth.
 During the playoffs, he averaged 19:33 per game while spending regular time with Färjestad's top-four pairings.
 At the conclusion of the season, Klefbom signed a three-year entry-level contract with the Oilers and considered coming to North America for the 2012–13 campaign.
 He eventually chose to remain in Sweden due to a promise of increased ice time.

-In his third season with the Färjestad BK, Klefbom began strong and earned time on their top pairing with either Chris Lee or Ville Lajunen.
+In his third season with Färjestad BK, Klefbom began strong and earned time on their top pairing with either Chris Lee or Ville Lajunen.
 However, his promising season was cut short due to a season-ending shoulder injury that was the result of a crash into the boards during a game on 9 October.
 At the time of his injury, Klefbom had recorded a career-best three assists through 10 games.
 Following the surgery, Klefbom traveled to Edmonton for two weeks to work with the organization and determine his recovery period.
 Klefbom had recovered enough from the surgery by June to participate in the Oilers' development camp alongside 36 other prospects.